swatiradia/Data_Structures/algorithms/src/Searching_Algorithms/Seaching_Algorithms_Explained.md

 5. Continue this process until you find the desired element or reach the end of the list.

 ### Binary Search

+The time complexity of Binary search is O(log n).

 1. Start with a sorted list of items.
 2. Look at the middle item of the list.